ckormanyos/soft_double/README.md

 `sqrt` and comparison operations, and also includes full support for `std::numeric_limits`.

-soft_double is written in header-only C++14, and is compatible through C++14, 17, 20.
+soft_double is written in header-only C++11, and is compatible through C++11, 14, 17, 20.
-Note: backward compatibility with C++11 is in progress, and simple refactoring of certain `constexpr` functions is all that is needed to extend back to C++11 as well.

 ## Implementation goals

   - Clean header-only C++ design.
-  - Seamless portability to any modern C++14, 17, 20 compiler (back-compatibility to C++11 is in progress).
+  - Seamless portability to any modern C++11, 14, 17, 20 compiler.
   - Efficiency suitable for _bare-metal_ embedded systems, particularly if 64-bit.
-  - Use trusted algorithms based on [softfloat 3e](  https://github.com/ucb-bar/berkeley-softfloat-3).
+  - Use refactored, trusted algorithms based on those found in [softfloat 3e](  https://github.com/ucb-bar/berkeley-softfloat-3).

 ## Quick Start